QUIQQER/QUIQQER/README.md

 - moofx (https://github.com/kamicane/moofx/)
 - Font Awesome (http://fontawesome.io/)
 - Basis and idea for the QUIQQER Font: http://fontfabric.com/multicolore-free-fonts/
-- All the Webstuff (PHP, Apache, NGINX)
+- All the Webstuff (PHP, Apache, NGINX, MySQL/MarieDB)

-Of course we forgot some of them and can't list everything here.
-For all the lines of code, we forgot we say thank you for the great work.
+We acknowledge that this list may not encompass all the contributions that have influenced QUIQQER, and we apologize for any omissions.
+We extend our sincere appreciation to all the developers and contributors who have played a part in the creation and evolution of QUIQQER.

+Thank you for your remarkable work and the lines of code that have shaped the development landscape.

 Henning and Moritz from PCSG & QUIQQER